ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 {:passwordflow #background_diag title="RATS Background Check Flow"}

 This flow is named in this way because of the resemblance of how employers and volunteer organizations perform background checks.
 When a prospective employee provides claims about education or previous experience, the employer will contact the respective institutions or former employers to validate the claim.
-Volunteer organizations often perform police background checks on volunteers in order to determine the volunteer's trust-worthyness.
+Volunteer organizations often perform police background checks on volunteers in order to determine the volunteer's trustworthiness.

 # Terminology